 The lids that come with this set are all made of tempered glass, which means you have an easy way of monitoring what’s going on inside your cookware while you’re cooking.

-More importantly, the lids feature steam vents and easy-grip silicone knobs that increase maneuverability.
+More importantly, the tempered glass lid features steam vents and easy-grip silicone knobs that increase maneuverability.
 The handles are also made from the same material, which is what accounts for the firm yet comfortable grip.
-This set comes with two fry pans (9.5″ and 11″), one 1.5 quarts and one 3 quarts covered saucepan, and a 5-quart lidded Dutch oven.
+This set comes with two fry pans (9.5″ and 11″), one 1.5 quarts and one 3 quarts covered sauce pan, and a 5-quart lidded Dutch oven.
 All in all, a good basic set with decent performance, at a great price.

 3. Cooks Standard NC-00232 Stainless Steel 12 Piece Multi-Ply Clad Cookware Set, Silver – Premium Pick